jjbergman/csc_270_finalproject/README.md

-# An Analysis of *The Adventures of Sherlock Holmes*
+# An Analysis of *The Adventures of Sherlock Holmes* by Sir Arthur Conan Doyle

 ### Overview
 This project was undertaken at Furman University for the CSC-270 class, "Computational Approaches to the Humanities", in the spring of 2019.
 The repository contains all of the project files that were used.